mlisi1/haptiquad_ros2/README.md

 Beside these topics, there are subscription topics to joint states, floating base spatial velocity and orientation, and real values of contact forces.
 These depend on the type of simulation.

 ---
-Another useful tool is `momobs_plot`, which allows to visualize the residuals and estimated forces errors.
+Another useful tool is `haptiquad_plot`, which allows to visualize the residuals and estimated forces errors.
 ### Residual Plotter
 ResidualPlotter allows to see both the external and internal residual, with the latter one divided for the robot legs.
 The node has implemented callbacks for the same simulations as the wrappers.
 ![ResidualPlotter](res/residual_plotter.png)